foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 Changes for the next release go here.

 ## Bugfixes and small improvements
+* Fixed an issue where old style NPC sheets would no longer open if an actor resource's calculation stage was set to late.
 * Fixed an issue where spells without an action type could not be cast.

 # v0.16.0 - Starfinder